St. Johns River Houseboat Rentals

 St. John's River is unique among rivers, and not just Florida rivers.
 It's one of the very few major rivers to flow north in the world.
-And at three hundred miles long and often two miles across, St. John's River is certainly a major river.
+And at three hundred miles long and often two miles across, S Explore Houseboatoptions at St Johns River t.
+John's River is certainly a major river.

 There's plenty to see in the water below as you float down these slow-moving and in various locations, incredibly clear waters.
 Manatees can be found near the Holly Bluff Marina at times, however, your best chance to see these gentle creatures exist within the warm spring waters where they spend their winters.
 If you're in a fishing mood, casting a line might bring you some excellent Largemouth Bass, which the river is known for.
 It might also bring you saltwater fish like Flounder and Sea Trout - or fish that thrive in both waters, like the American Shad.